-The Mukilteo School District is making a special effort to ensure that all students fully benefit from their education by attending school regularly, which helps children feel better about school and themselves.
+Mukilteo School District encourages students to fully benefit from their education by attending school regularly, which helps children feel better about school and themselves.
 Your child can start building this habit in preschool so he or she will learn right away that it’s important to go to school on time, every day.
 Did you know?

 - Starting in kindergarten, too many absences, both excused and unexcused, can cause a child to fall behind in school.

-- Missing 10 percent of school (or about 18 days) increases the chance that a student will not read or master math at the same level as his or her peers.
+- Missing 10 percent of school (or about 18 days) increases the chance that a student will not read or master math at the same level as their peers.

 - Students can still fall behind if they just miss a day or two every few weeks.